 State Flower Of Bihar: Kachnar

 Kachnar (Orchid Tree) is a state flower of Bihar.
 It is found to an area from China through Southeast Asia to the Indian subcontinent.
 Kachnar is a small and medium-sized beautiful flowering tree.
-The flower has five petals in colors of conspicuous, bright pink or white.
+The flower has five petals in colours of conspicuous, bright pink or white.

 - Scientific Name of Kachnar (Orchid Tree) is Bauhinia variegata

-State Tree Of Bihar: Sacred Fig
+State Tree Of Bihar: A Sacred Fig

 Sacred Fig is a state tree of Bihar.
 It is widely found in the Indian subcontinent.
 In India and Nepal, it is known by Bodhi Tree, the Pipal Tree, Peepul Tree or Ashwattha Tree.
 In India subcontinent, the Sacred Fig has a religious significance.